-Criteria for the assessment of quality at dispatch were agreed with the Project consortium and were used by the Staplehurst grower team to ascribe an overall quality score to each plant.
-At dispatch, several parameters were measured on randomly selected plants from each treatment, including plant height, canopy width, number of primary and secondary bracts, vertical distance between uppermost and lowermost primary bracts, width of the largest and smallest bract star, the stage of cyathia development, and the number of leaves on the basal 5 cm of stems.
+Criteria for the assessment of quality at dispatch were agreed with the Project consortium (see below) and were used by the Staplehurst grower team to ascribe an overall plant quality score.
+At dispatch, several parameters were measured on randomly selected plants from each treatment, including plant height, canopy width, number of primary and secondary bracts, vertical distance between uppermost and lowermost primary bracts, widths of the largest and smallest bract star, the stage of cyathia development, and the number of leaves on the basal 5 cm of stems.

-The only significant difference was the number of primary heads in the Commercial Control plants (5.6) compared to the RDI-treated plants (4.8).
-The width of the largest bract star in the RDI-treated plants (26.2 cm) was greater than that in Commercial Controls (24.6 cm) but not significant.
+The only statistically significant treatment difference was the number of primary heads in the Commercial Control plants (5.6) compared to the RDI-treated plants (4.8).
 Overall, plant quality at dispatch was similar in the two treatments.
 Average plant heights in the two treatments were similar (CC = 30.2 cm, RDI = 28.9 cm) and these results confirm that effective height control can be achieved using RDI, despite a reduction in PGR use of 85% (1 vs 7 sprays) compared to the Commercial Controls.

 After assessment at the nursery, twelve plants from each treatment were selected by the Staplehurst grower team for shelf-life tests.
-These plants were labelled, sleeved, placed in trays in boxes and transported by car on the same day to the shelf-life facility at Neame Lea Nurseries.
-Dataloggers were placed inside the boxes to record conditions during transport and relocation.